genmeblog/techtest/docs/api.md

 -   sequence of true/false values
 -   filter by predicate (argument is row as a map)

-When predicate is used you may want to limit columns passed to the function (`limit-columns` option).
+When predicate is used you may want to limit columns passed to the function (`select-keys` option).

 Additionally you may want to precalculate some values which will be visible for predicate as additional columns.
 It's done internally by calling `add-or-update-columns` on a dataset. `:pre` is used as a column definitions.